What Are Helicobacter pylori?

 - Drink water from a safe source.

-When to Call the Doctor
+When Should I Call the Doctor?

-- severe abdominal pain
+- severe belly pain

 - vomit that's bloody or looks like coffee grounds